iboxdb/db4o-gpl/README.md

 Db4o is the best database project to help you to learn how to write a database.

-This oop-database project, has no news in a long time. here update it to .NetStandard2 & Java7. some users maybe need it.
+This adventurous oop-database project, has no news in a long time. here update it to .NetStandard2 & Java7. some users maybe need it.